sh-tada/karate/README.md

 A tool for analyzing chromatic transit variations (CTV) to explore the atmospheric asymmetry of transiting exoplanets.

-To learn more about usage, check the Jupyter notebooks in the `examples` directory or refer to [this paper](http://arxiv.org/abs/2503.08988).
+To learn more about usage, check the example notebooks in the `examples` directory or refer to [this paper](http://arxiv.org/abs/2503.08988).